thib1984/ytdlmusic/README.md

 ## Other flags

-You can also add these flags to your commands :
+You can also add these flags to your commands (except help and version) :

 `` --auto `` or `` -a `` : use auto mode : choose first item for classic use, auto-accept for other commands.